 5. Hike up the Pedregal

+One of the most prominent mountains in Cabo San Lucas is the Pedregal (rocky ground).
 The mountain is home to some of the most extravagant villas on the Baja coast.
 Don't be surprised if you encounter a celebrity or two in this area.

-The steep walk up a series of winding roads will challenge you to get to the top, where you can stop, relax, and enjoy some fantastic views of the Cabo San Lucas Marina.
+The hike up Pedregal Mountain will provide one of the best cardio workouts in Cabo.
+The steep walk up a series of winding roads will challenge you to reach the top, where you can stop, relax, and enjoy fantastic views of the Cabo San Lucas Marina.

 Note: The Pedregal Mountain is in a gated community with security.
-To get through the security gate, walk west along Lazaro Cardenas and cross over to Miguel Hidalgo road.
+To get through the security gate, walk west along Lazaro Cardenas and cross to Miguel Hidalgo road.
+Once you get through the gate, you'll see the entry point at the mountain's base.

 6. The Art Walk

-If you visit Cabo San Lucas between November and June (the high winter season), you're welcome to go on a fantastic “art walk” through the streets of San Jose del Cabo.
+Cabo has its fair share of cultural events, sunbathing, and outdoor activities, which it's known for.
+If you visit Cabo San Lucas between November and June (the high winter season), you're welcome to go on a fantastic "art walk" through the streets of San Jose del Cabo.

 You'll be greeted by dozens of art galleries that display the artworks of both popular and unknown artists.
 You can also enjoy some informative art lectures and wine tastings.